usgs/best-practices/software/README.md

 Join the USGS Organization on GitHub
 ------------------------------------

 If you do not yet have an account, you can [create a free account][1].
-All GitHub accounts are personal, but if you have no preference, it is recommended your account username be your USGS username followed by a hyphen, followed by lowercase "usgs".
-For example: "jdoe-usgs".

 [Associate your official USGS email address with your GitHub account][2].
 This can be done using the newly-created account (above) if you did not previously